yarusd/my-first-game-store/README.md

 # 🎮 My First Game Store

-Welcome to **My First Game Store** — a Python project with several small games, created as a playground and later expanded with a simple website to visually present the games.
+Welcome to My First Game Store — a Python project with several small games, created as a playground and later expanded with a simple website to visually present the games.

----

 ## 🧠 What’s Inside